Knowit-Experience-Norrland/FigmaConverter/README.md

 FigmaConverter is a small program that let's you convert Figma components into web-components and Figma styles into SCSS variables and mixins.

 As of now this is a prototype and has flaws.
+Access tokens to Figma are written out in clear text right now.
+**Don't use this with important work**

 ## Building Figma Components